AmbroTall/CIAT/README.md

-# Django-React Information System
+# Django-React Colombia Information System

-This project is an Information System that combines a Django backend with a React frontend.
-It allows users to perform various tasks and manage data through a web interface.
+This project is a livestock Information System that combines a Django backend with a React frontend.
+It allows the Colombia government to perform various tasks and manage data through a web interface.

 ## Scope